 The informative value of the property due diligence report

 A due diligence report can be voluminous, correct in substance, but highly inconclusively.
 This makes the document not incorrect, but meaningless and valueless.
 It is not uncommon that the title search – one of the main parts of a comprehensive due diligence report – is not more than a translation and narrative summary of the formal Thai wording.

 Apart from the ten-year period of the adverse possession rule, there is no prescription or statute of limitations.
 Any legal defects might be identified and highlighted in a later sales process by other, more careful acting lawyers and block the investor from de-investing “his place in paradise”.
-A comprehensive due diligence is, therefore, a long-lasting safeguarding of a Thailand investment.
+Comprehensive due diligence is, therefore, a long-lasting safeguarding of a Thailand investment.